Kollivnk/To-Do-List/README.md

 #ToDo List Application

 #Overview
 The ToDo List Application is a simple and interactive web application that allows users to manage their tasks efficiently.
 The design for the application was created using Figma and then converted into a functional web application using HTML, CSS, and JavaScript.
+This project has been deployed using Vercel.

 #Features
 - Add New Tasks: Users can add new tasks to their to-do list.